 While struggling personally in finding lasting, meaningful friendships with other women she became interested in journaling.
 She found that in journaling she could share her observations about the interaction of women with one another.
 Her thoughts ultimately became Reflections of the Butterfly: Affirmations for Empowerment which empowers others to “transform” into whom they were meant to be.
 Affectionately known as “The Butterfly”, Necole has been a keynote speaker, workshop facilitator and presents on topics such as women’s empowerment, relationship building and creating a balance between life, love and work.
 Her passion and heart’s mission is to help young girls realize their inner beauty with her flagship program “The Beautiful Butterfly Project” and speaks to middle and high school girls in Atlanta.

-Mona Bennett Johnson is a Georgia native, originally from Buford, Georgia.
+Mona Bennett Johnson, Vice President of NLTFF, is a Georgia native, originally from Buford, Georgia.
 She is a mother, daughter, sister, aunt, advocate and friend to many.
 Mona’s educational background reflects her caring and artsy personality.
 Her studies include Healthcare Management, Psychology and Film Production.
 She has worked in the healthcare industry for over 30 years.

 Mona is an award winning, published photographer with over 15 years of experience, with work that can be found in a variety of prints, books, magazines, films and social media outlets.
 She has most recently made use of her talents in film production by assisting in several short films.
 Two of which were used to bring awareness to domestic violence.

 In her free time, when Mona is not creating visual stories with her lens or helping others, you can find her on the baseball field fulfilling her duty as a proud “Baseball Mom” of her teenage son.
 Mona’s mission in life is to serve others while promoting self-love.